-As a student registered with the University of London you are governed by the General Regulations and Programme Regulations associated with your programme of study.
+As a student registered with the University of London you are governed by the current General Regulations and Programme Regulations associated with your programme of study.

-The Programme Regulations are designed and developed by the Lead College responsible for the programme and they normally take account of the associated arrangements within the Lead College.
+These Programme Regulations are designed and developed by the Royal Veterinary College (RVC) which is responsible for the academic direction of the programme.
+The regulations take account of any associated arrangements at the RVC.
 Programme Regulations, together with the Programme Handbook, will provide the detailed rules and guidance for your programme of study.
 Further information about how to use the Programme Regulations and Programme Handbook can be found in the Student Guide.

 In addition to Programme Regulations you will have to abide by the General Regulations.
-These regulations apply to all students registered for a programme of study with the International Academy and provide the rules governing registration and assessment on all programmes; they also indicate what you may expect on completion of your programme of study and how you may pursue a complaint, should that be necessary.
+These regulations apply to all students registered for a programme of study with the University of London and provide the rules governing registration and assessment on all programmes; they also indicate what you may expect on completion of your programme of study and how you may pursue a complaint, should that be necessary.
 Programme Regulations should be read in conjunction with the General Regulations.